+Based on the results presented in Table~\ref{Exp1}, it is evident that the proposed algorithm surpasses both state-of-the-art algorithms in terms of average identification error and running time across $100$ trials.

-In the second experiment, the algorithm performance is evaluated for different $[m,n]$ and different levels of $\sigma_{off}$ when $k=m-1$.
-The mixing vectors are randomly generated (normally distributed) and normalized to have unit norm.
+The second experiment evaluates the performance of the algorithm for different values of $[m,n]$ and varying levels of $\sigma_{off}$ when $k=m-1$.
+The mixing vectors are randomly generated from a normal distribution and normalized to have a unit norm.

-Fig.~\ref{BAS_a} displays the average identification errors in logarithmic scale across different values of $[m,n]$ for three levels of $\sigma_{off}$ over $100$ trials.
-It demonstrates that our algorithm is robust to imposing the noise on the inactive sources.
-By increasing in $n$ and $\sigma_{off}$, the identification error increases but the identified vector orientations are still accurate ($\textrm{BAS}<0.01 \si{\degree}$).
-The proposed algorithm is compared with the algorithm in~\cite{naini2008estimating} for the noisy case with $\sigma_{off}=0.001$ in Fig.~\ref{BAS_b}.
-To have a fair comparison, only cases are considered in which the initial parameters of the algorithm in~\cite{naini2008estimating} are properly selected.
-From Fig.~\ref{BAS_b}, we observe that our algorithm is capable of identifying the mixing vectors more accurately.
-Notice that the inaccurate identified vectors ($\textrm{deviation~angle}\geq 0.1\si{\degree}$) were excluded in the BAS calculation of Fig.~\ref{BAS_b}.
-The values above the markers represent $\hat{n}=\frac{\#\textrm{vectors~with~deviation~angle}< 0.1 \si{\degree}}{100}$, i.e., the average number of vectors identified accurately.
-Unlike the algorithm in~\cite{naini2008estimating}, the proposed algorithms is capable of identifying almost all mixing vectors.
-With these results in mind, we conclude that our algorithm has higher identification accuracy and less sensitivity to the initial parameters despite the decrease in the running time.
+Fig.~\ref{BAS_a} shows the average identification errors on a logarithmic scale for different $[m,n]$ values and three levels of $\sigma_{off}$ over 100 trials.

+The results demonstrate the robustness of our algorithm in the presence of noise on inactive sources.
+As $n$ and $\sigma_{off}$ increase, the identification error also increases, but the orientations of the identified vectors remain accurate (with $\textrm{BAS}<0.01 \si{\degree}$).
+In Fig.~\ref{BAS_b}, we compare our algorithm with the algorithm presented in~\cite{naini2008estimating} for the noisy case with $\sigma_{off}=0.001$.
+To ensure a fair comparison, we only consider cases where the initial parameters of the algorithm in~\cite{naini2008estimating} are properly selected.
+The results show that our algorithm achieves more accurate identification of the mixing vectors.
+It is important to note that the BAS calculation in Fig.~\ref{BAS_b} excludes inaccurately identified vectors (with $\textrm{deviation angle}\geq 0.1\si{\degree}$).
+The values above the markers represent $\hat{n}$, which is the average number of accurately identified vectors out of 100 trials.
+Unlike the algorithm in~\cite{naini2008estimating}, our proposed algorithm is capable of identifying almost all mixing vectors accurately.
+Based on these results, we can conclude that our algorithm offers higher identification accuracy, less sensitivity to initial parameters, and reduced running time.